Know how music rights are managed on YouTube

 Develop a strategy.
 Keep these points in mind for your covers.

 - Style.
-Focus on covers that resonate with your favorite genre and highlight your unique talent.
-Also consider your demographics and how they may be different from the original Artist’s.
+Focus on covers that resonate with your favourite genre and highlight your unique talent.
+Also consider your demographics and how they may be different from the original Artist's.

 - Timing.
-Think about releasing covers at a regular cadence, or doing covers for breakout songs.
+Think about releasing covers at regular intervals, or doing covers of breakout songs.
 Feel free to experiment and adjust the release of covers and your original songs.

 - Promotion.
 Use channel features such as cards and playlists to promote covers.
 Include the title of the original song in your video title and description to boost discovery.